Updated: Oct 11, 2022

 A Home Equity Severity Framework

 The attached whitepaper provides a framework for integrating loss severity into Home Equity loan credit policy, pricing, and strategic decision-making.
+We present the case for why Home Equity loans with the same Combined Loan To Value may have very different loss outcomes.

 Conceptually, from a Credit Risk Management perspective, severity is defined as the loss in the event of default.
 In other words, after the bank attempts collection on the loan and determines it is not collectible, the bank will attempt to recover the loan (and associated expenses) by liquidating collateral.
 In the case of Home Equity, this occurs by foreclosing on the real property held as collateral.
 In order to properly price and understand the balance at risk at any particular time, it is important for the bank to estimate the severity.

 Naturally, not all home equity defaults lead to foreclosure.
 There may be cases where the cost of foreclosure is greater than the value anticipated from the foreclosure.
 This is known as a "dead loss."
-The bank typically will walk away from dead loss collateral.
+The bank typically will walk away from dead-loss collateral.

 This paper supports the following recommendations: